 You may also like: States receiving the most federal funds

-One could argue that a political figure is sometimes defined by a younger generation for his or her portrayal on “Saturday Night Live”—and in the case of Gerald Ford, that portrayal involved Chevy Chase as a clueless, klutzy president.
+One could argue that a political figure is sometimes defined for their portrayal on “Saturday Night Live”—and in the case of Gerald Ford, that portrayal involved Chevy Chase as a clueless, klutzy president.
 Surprisingly, however, Ford was a highly skilled athlete, serving as the captain of his high school football team, and then a center, linebacker, and long snapper at the University of Michigan.
-During two of Ford's seasons at Michigan (in 1932 and 1933), the Wolverines went undefeated, and Ford was widely known as the star player.
-His prowess earned him "most valuable player" awards and offers from multiple NFL teams, which he turned down.
+During two of Ford’s seasons at Michigan (in 1932 and 1933), the Wolverines went undefeated, and Ford was widely known as the star player.
+His prowess earned him “most valuable player” awards and offers from multiple NFL teams, which he turned down.

 Hugh Laurie, known for his work on “House” and as half of the comedic duo Fry and Laurie, received the type of elite academic experience most can only dream of.
 He attended the prestigious Eton College for secondary school, and then went on to study at Cambridge, where he became a rower.
 Laurie had already excelled at rowing in his teen years, having competed in the Junior World Rowing Championships.
 In 1980, Laurie partook in the 126th boat race between Oxford and Cambridge.
 Laurie’s team ultimately lost in one of the closest and most exciting races in decades.

 Before Rick Ross (born William Leonard Roberts II) was signing multi-million dollar deals at Def Jam Records, receiving Grammy nominations, or getting into various forms of legal trouble, he was playing football.
 Ross was a skilled and respected athlete in high school, and his abilities earned him a football scholarship to Albany State.
 Ross spent only one year playing football at the historically Black university before leaving to pursue a career as a corrections officer, and then in the music industry.